 Thanks for visiting us!

-T32S Talon Tracks: The Talon T32S is the standard 1.25″ track with carbide tipped car studs imbedded in the lugs.
+T32S Composit Tracks: The Composit T32S is the standard 1.25″ track with carbide tipped car studs imbedded in the lugs.
 Using a 2 – 2 – 4 stud pattern this track gives you extra ice traction yet without having to drill holes in your track.
 These small studs stand up to the abuse of car tires on winter roads so are durable enough for snowmobiles.

 They are not intended for the racer who is looking to get holeshots on ice tracks or stick to the ice like an oval race sled.
 These studs work very well for the average trail rider who is looking for a reasonable cost method to give extra traction and better handling when encountering icy trail corners or crossing ice covered roads.
 A safe alternative to keep the sled under control and moving ahead when ice conditions seem to pop up quickly.
 Great for loading onto trailers and not sit and spin when the skiis come in contact with the trailer or ramp.

-More Talon Tracks: We have now been a dealer for the Talon tracks for 4 years and they have been a great product.
+More Composit Tracks: We have now been a dealer for the Composit tracks for 4 years and they have been a great product.
 Their best features are the rugged 2-ply construction with full clips and open windows.
 Lug design and rubber compound not only give great traction but can take the abuse of low snow years like we have seen lately across much of the country.

-For 2017-2018 we will see the additional models and more length choices to fit a wider variety of sleds.
+We carry a complete stock of tracks to fit a wide variety of sleds.
 Check them out in the Track Section.

 Ride Tech Shock Work and Stage Kits: We get calls regularly with questions about improving the ride of a sled.
 Some of these have ridden the sled for hundreds or thousands of miles and are just starting to think about fixing the problem.
 It is great they are getting on board but it always seems strange as to why they would put up with a “bad” or “rough” ride for so long.
 Read through our Ride Tech section and you will see we can fix your problem.